cleaver-clover/Void-Linux-Desktop/README.md

 comprehensive user.js template for configuration and hardening](https://github.com/arkenfox/user.js)

-In Void Linux, we can set up LibreWolf or other similar browsers through Flatpak or Nix.
+In Void Linux, we can set up LibreWolf or other similar browsers through Flatpak, Nix or as an appImage.
 The issue is that some features become hard to set, like password manager integration.
-If this is not an issue for you, I recommend using LibreWolf with Flatpak.
+If this is not an issue for you, I recommend using LibreWolf with Flatpak or as an appImage.
 It is the best option if the browser doesn't interact with other applications.

 To install it, download the repo as a zip (this does not download